-In this section, we demonstrate how the proposed inference procedure for optimal treatment assignment can be applied to real world policy design problems using dataset collected from the Mexican welfare program Progresa (now named Oportunidades).
-Progresa is a conditional cash transfer program that provides cash transfers to households in poor rural and semi-urban localities (villages) conditional on regular school attendance of their children, family visits to health centers and women's participation in health and nutrition workshops.
-Progresa is widely studied in the literature (c.f.
-Schultz, 2004).
-In this section we focus only on the education aspect of the program.
+In this section, we demonstrate how the proposed inference procedure for optimal treatment assignment can be used to study the treatment assignment of real world social programs using a dataset collected from the Mexican welfare program Progresa (now named Oportunidades).
+Progresa is a conditional cash transfer program that provides cash transfers to households in poor rural and semi-urban localities (villages) conditional on the regular school attendance of their children, family visits to health centers and women's participation in health and nutrition workshops.
+Progresa collected high quality data in its experiment phase and is widely studied in the literature (c.f.
+Schultz, 2004 and Attanasio, Meghir, and Santiago, 2011).
+Like other conditional cash transfer programs, Progresa is often criticized by the literature for its "leakage of benefit", meaning that many cash transfers were given to households who would have met the conditions of the program regardless of the transfer.
+Therefore, it is very important to utilize the available data to statistically quantify the evidence in favor of Progresa treatments.
+In this section, we apply the proposed inference procedure for this purpose.